 All Campus Distinctions are awarded on the basis of merit.
 They may be conferred upon current faculty or made as part of a recruitment offer.
 Campus distinctions may be accompanied by financial stipends, either provided by the University or by the School, subject to availability of funds and the particular distinction provided.

-All Campus Distinctions are awarded by the Chancellor, or Provost and Executive Vice Chancellor subsequent to advice from the Distinctions Committee and the Vice Provost.
-The Distinctions Committee will be chaired by the Vice Provost for Academic Personnel, and comprised of senior faculty, including but not limited to, current Distinguished and Chancellor’s Professors.
+All Campus Titles of Distinction are awarded by the Chancellor, or Provost and Executive Vice Chancellor, subsequent to advice from the Distinctions Review Committee, CAP and the Vice Provost.
+The Distinctions Review Committee is comprised of senior faculty, including but not limited to current Distinguished and Chancellor’s Professors.

 Chancellor’s Fellows are faculty with tenure whose recent achievements in scholarship evidence extraordinary promise for world-class contributions to knowledge, and whose pattern of contributions evidences strong trajectory to distinction.